Pac-Man Museum+

-Pac-Man Museum + is a 2022 compilation video game developed by Now Production and published by Bandai Namco Entertainment.
-Being a sequel to the 2014 compilation title Pac-Man Museum, Pac-Man Museum + includes 14 games from the Pac-Man series, with additional features such as missions and online leaderboards.
+Pac-Man Museum+ is a 2022 video game compilation developed by Now Production and published by Bandai Namco Entertainment.
+Being a sequel to the 2014 compilation title Pac-Man Museum, Pac-Man Museum+ includes 14 games from the Pac-Man series, with additional features such as missions and online leaderboards.

-The compilation was released worldwide on May 27, 2022 on Windows via Steam, Nintendo Switch, PlayStation 4, and Xbox One.
+The compilation was released worldwide on May 27, 2022, on Windows via Steam, Nintendo Switch, PlayStation 4, and Xbox One.

 Overview

-Like the previous collection, Pac-Man Museum + features fourteen games from the Pac-Man franchise, ranging from arcade titles to home console/handheld releases.
+Like the previous collection, Pac-Man Museum+ features fourteen games from the Pac-Man franchise, ranging from arcade titles to home console/handheld releases.
 These games are presented as playable machines in a virtual arcade, where the player can control Pac-Man and explore.
-The classic games are playable via modified emulation, while some of the modern games are source ports.
-Select games in the collection are locked upon first startup, and require the player to complete two play sessions of specific games.
-The game features an in-game currency system known as coins.
-Coins can be earned by obtaining high scores or by completing missions in games, and can be spent to play the arcade games in the collection, as well as to purchase objects from a vending machine and gashapon capsules at a gashapon machine.
+The classic games are playable via emulation, while some of the modern games are ports.
+Some games in the collection are locked upon first startup, and require the player to complete two play sessions of specific games.
+The game features coins, which can be earned by obtaining high scores.
+These coins can be spent to play the arcade games in the collection, as well as to purchase objects from a vending machine and gashapon capsules at a gashapon machine.
+Objects for the arcade room can be unlocked by completing missions in games.
 These items can be placed throughout the arcade to customize it to the player's liking.
-Additional features include a CRT filter, save points for select classic games and online leaderboards.
+Additional features to the games include a CRT filter, save points for select classic games and online leaderboards.